phkim14/288clouds-hugo/2020-03-19-vra8-nsxt-existing-security-group-using-vra-tags.md

 12. For the NSX network, change the `networkType` under `properties` accordingly depending on whether you are using existing or on-demand network.
 In this demo, I'll be using an existing network.

 ### Configure Blueprint Security Group
-13. Drag a Security Group onto the canvas.
+13. Drag a Security Group onto the canvas. <br>
 ![Step13](step13.png)
 14. For the security group, below `securityGroupType`, add the line `constraints:` then another line `- tag:` and type the tag of the existing security group you want to use.
 ![Step14](step14.png)